 At our location of latitude and longitude the earliest sunsets occur from December 1 through December 13.
 This occurs at 5:05 p.m.
-So as I was driving home that recent evening, it seemed to be getting dark early because the sun had in fact already set.
+So as we are driving home this week, shortly after 5 and it seems to be getting dark early it's because the sun has in fact already set.
 But starting on December 14th, sunset starts to occur later, 5:06 p.m. on the 14th to be precise.
 By New Year's Eve sunset will be ten minutes later than it is tonight.
 Not a big change, but it's a change.

 Sunrise however is a different situation.
 Once again, because of that tilt, sunrise is going to occur later and later until January 9th when it finally starts to occur earlier.
-Sunrise tomorrow morning (Sunday the 10th) will be at 7:34 a.m.
+Sunrise tomorrow morning (the 10th) will be at 7:34 a.m.
 Sunrise is at it's latest from January 2nd to the 8th when it occurs at 7:47 a.m.
 But when you figure the total amount of daylight, the shortest day of the year does occur on the winter solstice.
-This year, the date of the winter solstice, which is when the sun oh so slowly starts working it's way "back north" will occur at 10:22:32 central standard time on December 21st.
+This year, the occurrence of the winter solstice, which is when the sun oh so slowly starts working it's way "back north" will occur at 4:11:17 p.m. central standard time on December 21st.
+Total amount of daylight on the 21st will be 9 hours 25 minutes and 35 seconds.
+On the 22nd we'll have one more second of daylight!

 The same scenario occurs as we approach the summer solstice.
-Even though the summer solstice is on June 21st, the earliest sunrise (6:01 a.m. central daylight time) occurs from June 9th through the 20th at which time it starts to get later again.
+Even though the summer solstice is on June 21st, the earliest sunrise (6:01 a.m. central daylight time) occurs from June 9th through the 20th at which time it starts to rise later again.
 The latest sunset comes a little after that.
 The sun sets at 8:57 p.m. from June 21st through July 4th and then starts occurring earlier.
 But again, the longest period of daylight, perhaps by just a few seconds, occurs on the summer solstice.
 Coincidentally, the days with exactly 12 hours of daylight, do not occur on the acutal equinox days.
 In the spring it's a few days before the vernal equinox and in the fall it's a few days after the autumnal equinox.

 The angle of the sun and the amount of daylight we receive naturally impacts out climate.
 Interestingly there is a lag between the longest and shortest days of the year and the hottest and coldest days of the year.
 A lot of this is simply due to the extended period around each solstice when the amount of daylight and the angle of the sun, just don't change all that much.
 But it also has a lot to do with the buffering affect of the land and how long it takes to start heating or cooling all that soil.
-Locally, the hottest day of the year (since 1950), based on average daily temperature, is July 18th.
+Locally, the hottest day of the year (since 1950), based on average daily high temperature, is July 18th.
 The coldest day of the year is January 4th.

 So, yes, it does get dark early in the evening.
-But that will start changing soon.
-Sunrise however will be later and later for about another month yet though!
+But that will start changing soon so take heart, spring is just around the corner!